 Over time, UB has become more reliant on tuition revenue as the primary source of funding.
 The chart below (\$ in millions) highlights this fact.
-As new state funds are committed to UB, we are optimistic that the ratio of state funds to tuition revenue will increase.
+As new state funds are committed to UB, the ratio of state funds to tuition revenue will increase in future years.